8th February, 2022

 You see it.
 You feel it.
 You know it's there.

-PPE has to go through rigorous testing to meet the standards required.
+You can trust your PPE.
+It has to go through rigorous testing to meet the standards required.

-Certain types of PPE are there to protect your safety, like harnesses to stop you falling, hard hats to prevent impact, and buoyancy aids to keep you afloat.
+Like harnesses to stop you from falling, hard hats to prevent impact, and buoyancy aids to keep you afloat.

-Like dust masks keeping dust out your lungs, and gloves stopping you developing dermatitis.
+Like dust masks keep dust out your lungs, and gloves stop you from developing dermatitis.

 Could you do your job if you lost your sight?
 Eye protection will protect your eyes from projectiles and harmful splashes.